Also known as: Bordeleza Belcha, Petit Merle

 Merlot should be enjoyed slightly below room temperature, ideally 60-68°F (15-20°C).
 This ensures the aromas are emphasized, but not the alcohol.

 A large, oversized wine glass is suitable for Merlot.
 Its shape aids aeration, highlighting the wine’s aromas.
-Decanting for approximately 30 minutes prior to serving allows Merlot to fully open up.
+Decanting for approximately 30 minutes before serving allows Merlot to fully open up.

 Merlot gains complexity with time, revealing spicy, plummy notes and undertones reminiscent of dark chocolate.
 Many Merlots will age gracefully for 3-7 years, while exceptional ones can continue to enhance their complexity for 15 years or more.